 Pamplin Media rolls out its press plant expansion

 An extensive, recently completed remodeling of the long, low-slung Gresham building at 1190 N.E.
-Division St. — which has cranked out weekly and twice-weekly editions of The Outlook and Sandy Post since 1972 — now accommodates the printing for more than 20 Pamplin newspapers, including The Gazette.
+Division St. — which has cranked out weekly and twice-weekly editions of The Outlook and Sandy Post since 1972 — now accommodates the printing of all 23 Pamplin newspapers in the region.
 Also, upgrades to the main press and new inserting machines installed where reporters and advertising staff once worked significantly increase the plant's efficiency and capacity for outside commercial printing.

 For PMG President Mark Garber, this spring's conclusion of the more than $1 million project demonstrates the community newspaper group's ongoing vibrancy as well as faith in print media's future.